Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Workflow automation and export data types schemas/README.md

 ### Sample JSON event

-Below is a sample JSON representing an alert, as would be read from Event Hub (in case of configuring continuos export) or as will be passed to Logic App instances (when using workflow automation)
+Below is a sample JSON representing an alert, as would be read from Event Hub (in case of configuring continuous export) or as will be passed to Logic App instances (when using workflow automation)

 ```
 {